voyagerx3/MCDWT/README.md

 |       |       |                                                        |       |       |
 |       |       |                                                        |       |       |
 +-------+-------+                                                        +-------+-------+

+I[2][0] = approximation frame for the 2-th level of temporal decomposition, first GOP I[2][1] = approximation frame for the 2-th level of temporal decomposition, second GOP I[1][0] = detail frame for the 1-th level of temporal decomposition, first GOP I[0][0] = detail frame for the 0-th level of temporal decomposition, first GOP I[0][1] = detail frame for the 0-th level of temporal decomposition, first GOP
 ```

+## Algorithm

+1. Perform spatial decomposition.
+2. Perform temporal decomposition.

 # SVC (Symmetric Video Coding)